 © 2010 FarmgirlFare.com, the tenderfooted foodie farm blog where Big Sweet Teddy, another one of my, ahem, 'useless' pet wethers has been in quarantine due to an unfortunate and tenacious case of foot rot.
 He may be living apart from his flock (he can still see them), but with plenty of daily treats, a nice dry hut to call his own, and a specially made personal shade device (compliments of my handy hunky farmguy), he definitely isn't suffering much.
 In fact, some days I wonder if he's even trying to get better.

-These soft and cakey peanut butter cookies are processed sugar-free and sweetened with honey.
+These soft and cakey peanut butter cookies are refined sugar-free and sweetened with honey.

 All Natural Honey Peanut Butter Cookies